-- 1. Load a shapefile - 2.
-Open the Layer Properties dialog by double-clicking on the shapefile name in the legend or by rightclicking and choosing Properties from the popup menu. - 3.
-Click the Create button on the Spatial Index panel
+- Load a shapefile - Open the Layer Properties dialog by double-clicking on the shapefile name in the legend or by right-clicking and choosing Properties from the popup menu. - In the tab General click the Create button on the Spatial Index panel

-4.1.2 Loading a MapInfo Layer
+4.1.3.
+Loading a MapInfo Layer